hholmste/tilenol/README.md

 **Transition-weights** The transition-alphabet can come with a list of weights, which will alter the frequency of the use of transitions.
 For example, if you have a three-letter alphabet and a weight-list looking like [1, 1, 2], then the third letter will be used roughly as often as the two others combined.

+**Exploration** Pick a tile and a set of legal transitions.
+An agent will start walking between tiles, only following the legal transitions, until it has visited all reachable tiles.
+Returns an ordered list of tiles that represents the path the agent took.
+This path will probably contain duplicates.

+**Reachability** Pick two tiles and a set of legal transitions.
+Returns true iff it is possible to reach one tile from another.

+**Cost of movement** Alongside the list of transitions, a client may also supply a list of transition-costs.